telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/fixed-size-pie-or-donut.md

 title: Create Fixed-Size Pie or Donut Charts
 page_title: Create Fixed-Size Pie or Donut Charts | Kendo UI Charts
 description: "Learn how to create fixed-size Pie or Donut Kendo UI Charts."
+previous_url: /controls/charts/how-to/fixed-size-pie-or-donut
 slug: howto_fixedsizepiedonut_charts
 ---

 # Create Fixed-Size Pie or Donut Charts

-Normally, the plot area size is determined by the free space left by other chart elements such as the title, the legend, and others.
-This means that it is hard to produce pie or donut charts that have the same diameter.
+Normally, the plot area size is determined by the free space left by other Chart elements such as the title, the legend, and others.
+This means that it is hard to produce Pie or Donut Charts that have the same diameter.

 To work around this issue, remove the legend from the normal element flow by setting the [legend position](/api/javascript/dataviz/ui/chart#configuration-legend.position) to `"custom"`.

 To make room for the legend, set a fixed `plotArea.height` for all charts and position it by using the [`offsetX`/`offsetY`](/api/javascript/dataviz/ui/chart#configuration-legend.offsetX) configuration options.

 The example below demonstrates how to store and load the axis range.
-Changes are detected in the [`drag`](/api/javascript/dataviz/ui/chart#events-drag) and [`zoom`](/api/javascript/dataviz/ui/chart#events-zoom) events.
+The changes are detected in the [`drag`](/api/javascript/dataviz/ui/chart#events-drag) and [`zoom`](/api/javascript/dataviz/ui/chart#events-zoom) events.
 The axis range is restored in the [`dataBound` event](/api/javascript/dataviz/ui/chart#events-dataBound).

 ###### Example